hiddify/hiddify-relay/README.md

 - After installation, in the `Relay port section`, enter the desired port in your relay server (recommended port 443)
 - Then enter the IP address of your main server in the Enter Main-Server IP field.
 - Then, in the Enter Main-Server Port section, enter the port freed on your main and external server (e.g. by default, Hiddify Manager uses port 443, and it is recommended to use this port).
-- After the correct operation, the message `HA-Proxy installed and activated successfully!` will be displayed on the screen.
+- After the correct operation, the message `HA-Proxy tunnel is installed and activated successfully!` will be displayed on the screen.

 `2.
 Check HA-Proxy Ports and Status`
 After selecting option `2`, the ports used in the tunnel and the status of the tunnel will be displayed on the screen.